entur/jwt-resource-server/README.md

 [European Union Public Licence v1.2](https://eupl.eu/).

 # History
+ - 1.1.13: Support for WebClient (used in a synchronous way) in new `jwt-client-spring-cloud` artifact.
  - 1.1.x: gRPC, eager caching, new health check tweaks
  - 1.0.x: Initial release and adjustments for first use.